yorkeccak/bio/README.md

    ![LM Studio Start Server](public/lmstudio-start.png)

    - Server starts immediately - you'll see the status change to "Running"
    - That's it!
-BioMed Research AI will automatically detect it
+Bio will automatically detect it

+4. **Important: Configure Context Window**
+   - ⚠️ **CRITICAL**: This app uses extensive tool descriptions that require adequate context length
+   - In LM Studio, when loading a model:
+     - Click on the model settings (gear icon)
+     - Set **Context Length** to **at least 8192 tokens** (16384+ recommended)
+     - If you see errors like "tokens to keep is greater than context length", your context window is too small
+   - Without sufficient context length, you'll get errors when the AI tries to use tools
+   - This applies to all models in LM Studio - configure each model individually

-4. **Use in BioMed Research AI**
+5. **Use in Bio**
    - Start the app in development mode
    - Local models indicator appears in top-right corner
    - If both Ollama and LM Studio are running, you'll see a provider switcher